Dr. Anahit Armenakyan

 Dr. Armenakyan is currently merging her interest in sport mega-events and children consumer socialization in a quest to investigate the impact of the Youth Olympic Games (YOG) on Canadian youth's sport participation/consumption.

 Dr. Armenakyan is also involved in a project that examines immigrant housing issues in Northeast Ontario (supported by Pathways to Prosperity grant).
-In another project, she looks into organic produce purchasing behaviour with the aim to profile Canadian and Armenian organic fruit and vegetable consumers.
+In another project, she looks into organic produce purchasing behaviour with the aim to profile Canadian, Italian, and Armenian organic fruit and vegetable consumers.

 Publications (Peer Reviewed)

 Armenakyan, A. (2020).
 Gettreated.co: A digital medical tourism concierge service in Armenia.
 Ivey ID: 9B20A028.
 London, Canada: Ivey Publishing

 Armenakyan, A., O'Reilly, N., Heslop, L. A., Nadeau, J., & Lu, I. R. R., (2016).
 It’s all about my team: Mega-sport events and consumer attitudes in a time series approach.
 Journal of Sport Management, 30(6), 597-614.

 O'Reilly, N., Armenakyan, A., Lu, I. R. R., Nadeau, J., Heslop, L. A., & Cakmak, E. (2016).
 Sport mega-events and tourism: Contrasting the influence of host country and event.
 International Journal of Sport Management and Marketing, 16(3-6), 280-296.

 Dikcius, V., Armenakyan, A., Urbonavicius, S., Jonyniene, G., & Gineikiene, J. (2015).
 The influence of children on family purchasing in Lithuania and Azerbaijan.
 Organizations and Marketing in Emerging Economies, 5(2), 79-96.